jmarca/trb_presentation/present.md

 # Bonus: CouchDB has master-master replication

+# Replication is:

+* super awesome
+* a massive *change*

-# Replication is super awesome and a massive *change*
+# Replication enables a \

-# New data collection architecture
+new data collection architecture

-* One DB at each detector
+* Put the database at the detector (distributed databases)
+* Move data around by using replication

+## Examples:
 * Central database replicates all detector databases
 * Global queries can go to central DB
 * Local queries can go directly to detector DBs